sensible-hq/sensible-docs/readme-sync/v0/senseml-reference/8000 - concepts/1560 - coverage.md

 - Sensible excludes fields listed in the Suppress Output method when calculating the coverage.
 - Sensible includes fields output in [sections](doc:sections) when calculating the coverage.
-- The overall coverage for a portfolio document is the average of all subdocument coverages.
+- The overall coverage for a portfolio document is the weighted average of all subdocument coverages.